PDC-support/pdc-intro/PITCHME.md

 tar -xaf archive_name.tar.gz -C /path/to/directory
 ```

-* *tar* is the standard tool to save many files or directories into a single archive file_example
+* *tar* is the standard tool to save many files or directories into a single archive
 * Archive files may have extensions .tar, .tar.gz etc depending on compression used.
 * "f" is for filename, "a" selects compression based on suffix
 * With no compression, files are simply packed